-HERstory, is a conceptual dance theater merging the personal into the political context of feminism.
-It investigates matrilineal bloodlines and ancestry, prior to European monotheism.
+HERstory, is a conceptual dance theater investigating matrilineal bloodlines and ancestry, prior to European monotheism.
 The work honors the mother as the creator, the "mana" (life force), the birthing power; contrary to the belief that the nurturer is parallel to the weak.

 HERstory, demonstrates how goddesses were omnipresent in ancient pre-colonized societies.
 HERstory has been created for stage and for site-specific performance such as the Fleisher Art Memorial, Barnes Foundation and the streets of Ben Franklin Parkway.

 HERstory Deconstructed (March 2018) is facilitated and choreographed by myself, in collaboration with Jasmine Lynea. ( See HERstory 1 & 2 in Dance on Films ).